 Snakes live in a variety of habitats, from water, to forest, to fields, to urban areas.
 It is common for snakes to settle in basements, gardens or any part of a yard that provides some type of concealment.
 Snakes generally do not strike at humans unless they feel threatened.

 Critter Control of the Triangle has well-trained professionals who can assess the potential problem and take necessary steps in humanely removing them from your property.
 Each species poses its own removal challenge, and in most cases, it is best to hire a trained professional to handle any issues that involve snakes.

 Venomous Snake Removal

 It is natural for people to assume that all snakes are dangerous, especially when dealing with snake problems in or around building and residencies.
-In reality, majority of the snake problems reported by people are initiated by non-venomous snakes, as less than 15% of all snakes are venomous.
-Water Moccasins or Cottonmouths, Copperheads, and Rattlesnakes are three of the most common venomous snakes in North Carolina.
+In reality, the majority of the snake problems reported by people are initiated by non-venomous snakes, as less than 15 percent of all snakes are venomous.
+Water moccasins (also known as cottonmouths), copperheads, and rattlesnakes are the most common venomous snakes in North Carolina.
 For proper handling and removal of venomous and non-venomous snakes, contact Critter Control of the Triangle at (919) 382-0651.

 Disease Risks at a Glance

-We service snake removal and control in Raleigh, Durham, Cary, Wake Forest, Chapel Hill and Wake County North Carolina.
+We provide snake services like removal and control in Raleigh, Durham, Cary, Wake Forest, Chapel Hill, Cary, Morrisville, Apex and the greater Triangle area.